noesishubpc/master-eXercise/docs/unity.md

 ## 1 Components Implemented

 Two key components have been developed:
-- **Behaviour** component
+- **BusinessLogic** component
 - **HuggingFaceJsonFetcher** component

-The `Behaviour` is designed to accommodate the virtual robotic arms used in your Unity scene.
+The `BusinessLogic` is designed to accommodate the virtual robotic arms used in your Unity scene.
 You can assign it via the Unity Inspector, as shown below:

-![Loading Behavior and HuggingFaceJsonFetcher components](assets/images/empty-behaviour.png) *Example showing the Behaviour component fields in the Unity Inspector.*
+![Loading Behavior and HuggingFaceJsonFetcher components](assets/images/empty-behaviour.png) *Example showing the BusinessLogic component fields in the Unity Inspector.*

 ---

-## 2 Behaviour Component Fields Overview
+## 2 BusinessLogic Component Fields Overview

 All fields listed below are customizable for flexibility across different environments and training goals.